The Steering Group

 As Convenor, Oliver provides the GEC’s network leadership, enabling people from diverse institutions to work and influence collectively.
 Before GEC, Oliver spent 7 years enabling stakeholder change leading WWF’s Sustainable Business and Economics work.
 He previously worked in corporate strategy advisor with Booz Company and the BBC World Service.

-Ben joined the GEC in May 2017 to help grow the reach and impact of our work, bringing his experience of climate communications and policy advocacy gathered during his years working with MPs around the world on climate & energy legislation.
-Ben has a MA in Social & Political Science from the University of Chicago, and a 1st class honours degree from Oxford University.
-Ben is the team's go-to source for photos of red pandas.
+Ben joined the GEC in May 2017 to help grow the reach and impact of our work, bringing experience of climate comms, publishing, editorial, and policy advocacy gathered during his years working with MPs around the world on climate & energy legislation.
+Ben has a MA in Social & Political Science from the University of Chicago, and a 1st class hons degree from Oxford University.

-Stuart joined the GEC in July 2017 as Programme Director, and leads work on global green economy dialogues and natural capital implementation.
+Stuart joined the GEC in July 2017 as the Director for Country Dialogues, and leads the coalition’s dialogue work around the world.
 With 27 years working for development agencies, Stuart has extensive expertise in facilitating system wide change for development.
 He has lead organizations and programs that address change in agriculture, natural resources, water and sanitation.
 Stuart is co-author of "Navigating Complexity in International Development".

 Zaiza joined the GEC in July 2022, having worked with the team over the last 6 years while she was a part of the Shaping Sustainable Markets Group, within IIED.
 With this experience in group and project support, she will be working closely with the Programme and Network Manager and team leads on delivering project outputs, including working on financial reports and budgets, communications, events coordination, and contract and partner management.